jakesauter/rosalind_python_training/README.md

 [**Calculating Expected Offspring**](http://rosalind.info/problems/iev) -- [calculating_expected_offspring.py](files/calculating_expected_offspring.py) -- a short and simple program but features the smart use of mapping the list of number of genotype parents to a list of probabilities of those parents having a phenotype dominant child using the **zip** function

 [**Finding a Shared Motif**](http://rosalind.info/problems/lcsm/) -- [finding_a_shared_motif.py](files/finding_a_shared_motif.py) -- A simple and inefficient program to find the longest common subsequence by searching through all possible combinations
-[finding_a_shared_motif_2.py](files/finding_a_shared_motif_2.py) -- A much smarter implementation to find the largest commmon subsequences of an array of sequences, this method uses **binary search** to search the possible sizes for the largest possible subsequence shared by the list
+[finding_a_shared_motif_2.py](files/finding_a_shared_motif_2.py) -- A much smarter implementation to find the largest commmon subsequences of an array of sequences, this method uses **binary search** to search the possible sizes for the largest possible subsequence shared by the list.
+Difference in run time can be seen below, with the first implementation taking 1min 10s and the second implementation taking 0min .5s

 <img src="files/time_diff.png" alt="drawing" width="1000"/>